campoy/go-web-workshop/section04/README.md

 1. Visit https://console.developers.google.com and log in with your credentials.
 1. Click on `create a project` and choose a name and project ID
+1. Run `gcloud init` and choose your recently created project.
+No need to set Compute zones.

 That's it!
 You can now deploy your code to the Google App Engine servers!